cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/core-concepts/overview.md

 ![gp_sm](/img/v2/Smart_Contract_Protocol_overview.png)

-## ccProfileNFT 👤
+## ccProfile 👤

-ccProfileNFT represents each user’s profile as an NFT.
+ccProfile represents each user’s profile as an NFT.
 It serves as a prerequisite for users who want to issue their customized EssenceNFTs or SubscribeNFTs.
-In addition, the deployed ccProfileNFT contract is used as the gateway for users to perform actions such as collecting essence, creating a profile, and subscribing to a profile in a specific dApp context.
-Developers can integrate the ccProfileNFT into their dApp/protocol to benefit from the existing network of identities being built through Link3 and other CyberConnect integrated protocols.
+In addition, the deployed ccProfile contract is used as the gateway for users to perform actions such as collecting essence, creating a profile, and subscribing to a profile in a specific dApp context.
+Developers can integrate the ccProfile into their dApp/protocol to benefit from the existing network of identities being built through Link3 and other CyberConnect integrated protocols.

-Similar to an ENS domain, developers are able to use CyberConnect to map all on-chain credentials/assets to the ccProfileNFT.
-Whether it’s an NFT, an SBT, a Twitter handle, or a DID, we map all of them to one holistic identity: the ccProfileNFT.
+Similar to an ENS domain, developers are able to use CyberConnect to map all on-chain credentials/assets to the ccProfile.
+Whether it’s an NFT, an SBT, a Twitter handle, or a DID, we map all of them to one holistic identity: the ccProfile.

 <img src="https://media.giphy.com/media/ONopM3fhonIkFxVKWw/giphy.gif" alt="ccProfile" width="200" height="400" class="center" />

 ## SubscribeNFT 👥

-SubscribeNFT represents the uni-directional relationship between an address and a ccProfileNFT.
-Each ccProfileNFT holder can only issue one unique SubscribeNFT.
+SubscribeNFT represents the uni-directional relationship between an address and a ccProfile.
+Each ccProfile holder can only issue one unique SubscribeNFT.
 Each SubscribeNFT can be configured with rules like pay-to-follow (paid subscribers), hold-to-follow (token-gated community), etc. The SubcribeNFT is highly-customizable and can be used to represent arbitrary social connections; including following, subscribing to a creator, friend relationship, belonging to an organization, and participations in activities and communities.

 ![follow-gif](/img/v2/follow-gif.gif)

 ## EssenceNFT 📝

-EssenceNFT is a generic NFT that individual ccProfileNFT holders can issue to represent any piece of content (ex. social media posts, videos, blog publications).
+EssenceNFT is a generic NFT that individual ccProfile holders can issue to represent any piece of content (ex. social media posts, videos, blog publications).
 Each EssenceNFT can be configured with rules like pay-to-mint (crowdfunding), hold-to-mint (community participants), etc. It can be also configured as a tradable NFT or a non-transferable soul bound token (SBT) to represent a given role such as investor, patron, team member, community participant, etc.